19 Iteration without loops

 Each data frame gets written to its own file. walk2() iterates over the data frames and paths in parallel, calling write.csv() for each pair.

-Use walk() and walk2() whenever .f does something (writes, prints, plots) rather than computes something.
-If you use map() for side effects, you will get a list of NULL values cluttering your output.
+Use walk() whenever .f does something rather than computes something.
+If you use map() for side effects, you end up with a list of NULL values cluttering your console, which is the language telling you that you reached for the wrong tool.

-Because walk() returns its input invisibly, it slots cleanly into a pipeline:
+Because walk() returns its input invisibly, it slots cleanly into the middle of a pipeline:

 penguins_split |>